-= $\frac{0.1}{20}$ Hours = 0.005 Hours or 18 secs
+$$=\frac{0.1}{20}$$ Hours = 0.005 Hours or 18 secs

 After simulation, open Battery model metrics and observe the consumed energy would be approximately equal to initial energy for Wireless node_1 and Wireless node_3 since these nodes are communicating with each other and hence there is battery consumption.
-We can also observe that the Remaining energy is approximately 0 for Wireless node_1 and Wireless node_3. i.e., the battery is completely drained as shown Figure 4.24.
+We can also observe that the Remaining energy is approximately 0 for Wireless node_1 and Wireless node_3. i.e., the battery is completely drained as shown Figure 4-24.

-Figure 4.24: Battery Model Table
+Figure 4-24: Battery Model Table

-Open Packet animation and check the battery level of wireless nodes 1 and 3 would reduce with time and packet animation stops at 18.8 seconds approximately since the batteries of wireless nodes 1 and 3 dies as shown in the below screenshot Figure 4.25.
+Open Packet animation and to check battery level, click on view more and enable the battery power for all the wireless nodes, the battery level of wireless nodes 1 and 3 would reduce with time and packet animation stops at 18.8 seconds approximately since the batteries of wireless nodes 1 and 3 dies as shown in the below screenshot Figure 4-25.

-Figure 4.25: For wireless nodes 1 and 3 dies In Packet animation window
+Figure 4-25: For wireless nodes 1 and 3 dies In Packet animation window